egsdandd/Sommar25/README.md

 # Objective

 The inspiration for this project came to me as a result of spending most of my summer at our summer house and then leaving our home unattended.
 I do have a watering system in place that runs on a schedule and I am also monitoring the waterflow in case ther should be a problem with the piping.
 However living in Sweden close to the coast you can never predict how much rain that will fall locally.
 I then decided to measure the humidity around the plants and based on that change the watering schedule.
-I also included a device to measure the air temperature and humidity and also the actual temperature of the device.
+I also included a device to measure the air temperature and humidity and also the actual temperature of the device itself since it will be installed in some kind of box.

 ![figure1](https://github.com/egsdandd/Sommar25/blob/main/img/utebild.jpg)
 *Figure 1: The outdoor plants*